raj075512/bestEx-research-assignment/README.md

      - Windows: Install MinGW and add it to the `PATH`.

 2. **Filesystem errors**:
-   - Ensure the input directory exists and contains valid CSV files.
+   - Ensure the input directory exists and contains valid txt files.

 3. **Runtime errors**:
    - Check if you have write permissions for the output file path.